 If you ask us Upendra The Director or Upendra an Actor then we would definitely go for his directorial skills.
-Maybe, today, Upendra is a Super star of Sandalwood but definitely, his roots are in direction.
+Maybe, today, Upendra is a Superstar of Sandalwood but definitely, his roots are in the direction.
 We all had the first glimpse of Upendra as a director who made films like Om, Sshhh, and Operation Antha.
-The way he sees and perceives the things around is a quality that every aspiring director want to have in them.
+The way he sees and perceives the things around is a quality that every aspiring director wants to have in them.

 What makes ‘Super’ Special!

 The Greatness of Indian Culture

 The movie opens with lines talking about the magnitude of Indian culture and its cultural immensity.
 Upendra has put in those elements from India’s past which we have totally forgotten.
 Be it Yoga, Spirituality, Inventions, or the idea of seeing God within, Super has made us feel proud to be a part of this great land called Bharatha.

 Patriotism to the point

 With a character named Subash Chandra Gandhi, Upendra left no stones unturned to invoke the departed patriot in us.
 In a scene where he puts British people in a game and explains the significance of it seemed to be an amazingly fresh thought.
 Without any artificial exaggeration, patriotism was conveyed to its finest point.